Chess title: Australia

 The title of Australian Master was introduced in 1959, and was awarded by the Australian Chess Federation using a points based system, in which players were required to score 100 points from performances in major tournaments such as the Australian Chess Championship and state championships.
 According to Australian chess player and arbiter Shaun Press, the requirements were changed to a rating-based system some time during the 1980s, but the title was not held in high regard and is no longer awarded.

 New Zealand

 The New Zealand Chess Federation awards the title of National Master using a points-based system, based on performances in the New Zealand Chess Championship and a few other tournaments.
 100 points are required for the title of National Master, and 40 points for the title of Candidate Master.
 As of 31 January 2013, 22 players hold the National Master title, the majority of whom also have FIDE titles.

 Dominican Republic

 The Dominican Chess Federation awards the title of National Master, based on performances in the Dominican Chess Championship.
 As of 11 April 2023, 7 players hold the National Master title, the majority of whom also have FIDE titles.

+Finland

+Finnish Chess Federation awards the title of National Master, if a player achieves a national rating of 2200.
+It is enough that a player achieves this rating mid tournament, even if the player manages to not get 2200 rating at the end of the tournament.
+As of July 2026 there are 358 National Masters in Finland.